openid/eKYC-IDA/openid-connect-authority.md

 # Introduction {#Introduction}

 Building upon the work done in the OIDF [@!OpenID] eKYC & IDA Working group on verified claims for natural persons there is a need to be able to deliver verified claims about the authority a natural person has to act on behalf of another natural person or legal entity.
-As described in Section 1 of the OpenID Connect specification [@!OpenID], OpenID Connect "enables Clients to verify the identity of the end-user" This extension will therefore focus on communicating details of a natural person's authority over another natural person or legal entity.
+As described in Section 1 of the OpenID Connect specification [@!OpenID], OpenID Connect "enables clients to verify the identity of the end-user" This extension will therefore focus on communicating details of a natural person's authority over another natural person or legal entity.

 Note: Work to define how direct claims of a legal entity are transferred could use elements of eKYC & IDA specifications such as the structure of the verified_claims element and there are specific claims added as part of this document to enable legal entities to be uniquely defined.